mongodb-developer/AtlasForms/README.md

 - ~~Needs a Delete Button~~
 - ~~Need to verify field contents more  in AF_Doctypes~~
 - Offer sensible message if appid not set correctly.
-- Option for dropdowns not options.
+- ~~Option for dropdowns not optional~~

 ## Improvements we could implement

+- Look at non Atlas hosting options for frontend

+- Optimise speed of server calls, 'Security' is slow in Global app due to fetch of user record.

 - Error Handling review, Refactor, lint,tidy code
   - Make Errors and Messages seperate so message shown if provided regardless of error state
   - Can then provide positive messages - your form submitted with reference ABC

 - All Strings in a consts class, inc errors and fieldnames

-- Find a wat to Lint the JS for
-  - use await not then
-  - non ES6 style?
-  - camel case
-  - use of global vars
-  - unchecked returns
-  - All Strings in a consts class, inc errors and fieldnames client and server.

 - Hide buttons
   - If a user doesn't have the permissions to do something, hide the buttons related to that, eg. no write permissions should mean edit  and create are hidden

-- Delete
- - Users with the correct permissions should have the ability to delete a document

 - Mobile Layout CSS/swipes (Lots of this bootstrap gives us)

 - Listview
-  - Choose Columns from Cient
+  - Choose Columns by User

 - FormView
     - Formview rememeber personal layout changes
     - Controls
       - boolean support (button/box)
       - Constraints & Validation
-        - On submit and on Change (Download JS to client??)
+        - On on Change as well as Submit (Download JS to client??)
     - Date Only Chooser

-    -
-- Printing (Stylesheet)
-- Charts?
+- Printing (Stylesheet to render to printer) - Actually it's not too bad right now but we need to disable scrolls and it only does one page.
+And we dont want ot print the hitlist.

+- Charts Integration (Requested but not relevant for now)
-- Acessability
+- Accessability
-- Add Links (Does this need done)